Razat94/learngit/README.md

 to completely match the state of a git repository at a specified commit.
 Additionally, we want to <strong>save</strong> these changes.
 This is how it'll be done:

-The short way is to use
+The short way is to use:
 ` $ git reset --hard [commit-SHA] `

 Just like stated previously, it resets BOTH the staging area & working directory to match the specific commit.